hypermedialabs/uploader/CONTRIBUTING.md

 We welcome enhancement requests.
 Please:

 - Use the GitHub Issues page to suggest enhancements.
-- Explain why this enhancement would be useful to most Hypermedia Uploader users.
+- Explain why this enhancement would be useful to most Client Uploader users.
 - Provide as much detail and context as possible.

 ## Code of Conduct